Process 10: Refinig!

 The black thing you see on the top is the chocolate.
 It first goes through roll 1 and 2, and it gets finer as it goes through rest of the rolls.

-The chocolate after going through the last roll will look something like this.
+the last roll will look something like this.

 A chocolate will change its form from a paste to a powder after running through the machine.
 We call these flakes.
 It tastes pretty good with its fluffy texture.